jonlpersson/ed-latimore/site/_posts/2022-06-14-how-to-stop-self-sabotaging-your-relationships.md

 So before we can get into how to stop self-sabotaging your relationships, you first need to diagnose why you’re doing it in the first place.

 ### Low-self esteem

-All humans have a need to feel like they belong.[^1] Low self-esteem occurs when we feel incapable or unworthy of belonging.
+All humans have a need to feel like they belong.<sup id="fnref:1" role="doc-noteref"><a href="#fn:1" class="footnote" rel="footnote">1</a></sup> Low self-esteem occurs when we feel incapable or unworthy of belonging.
 In romantic relationships, this can show up as choosing the wrong partner, desperate behavior, or even abuse.
 Insecurities stemming from how you feel about yourself drive how you interact and cope with difficulty.

 ### Fear

 Fear is a driving force for most human action.
 It triggers our fight or flight response.
 For some, fear can be a driving force for personal improvement.
 For others, fear keeps you feeling isolated and seeking a means to cope.
 Fear also drives our insecurities.

 Any of the following can stem from childhood trauma, a lack of healthy, happy relationship models, and poor past experiences:

 * Fear of emotional intimacy
 * Fear of physical intimacy